 Design and Website Best Practices

-Want to make the most of your website and ensure that you are following best practices for design?
-We've got you covered!
+At Blackboard, we are passionate about high quality design and delightful user experiences.
+Whether you are an existing or prospective client, we'd love to assist you in making the most of your website.
 Below you will find a comprehensive list of recommendations provided by our experienced and award winning UI/UX design team.

 Responsive.
 Accessible.
 Intuitive.